Dimitar Glavchev: Head of the Chamber of Audit

-After the end of his tenure as caretaker Prime Minister, Dimitar Glavchev returned to his position as head of the Chamber of Audit.
+After the end of his tenure as caretaker prime minister, Dimitar Glavchev returned to his position as head of the Chamber of Audit.
 His return to the position was challenged by PP-DB, due to his tenure as caretaker Minister of Foreign Affairs creating a conflict of interest and violating the Law for the Chamber of Audit.
 The Anti-Corruption Agency stated that they did not find a reason Glavchev ineligible for the position.
 The Constitutional Court, on 16 September, refused to consider the case of Glavchev's ineligibility, stating it was outside their competence.

+In November, 2025, Yes, Bulgaria! co-leader Ivaylo Mirchev accused Glavchev of receiving a bonus of 110,000 Leva from the Chamber of Audit while serving as caretaker prime minister.
+Glavchev has denied the allegation, stating that he did not receive any bonuses during his time as prime minister.

 After the partial annulment of the snap parliamentary elections by the Constitutional Court in March, 2025, Glavchev commented that in his view the annulment was a demonstration of the cabinets ability to gather evidence of electoral fraud.
 He further blamed the political parties for being involved in cases of electoral fraud, and argued that preventing such fraud was outside the competencies of the caretaker government.

+In December, 2025, Glavchev announced large-scale "personnel and structural reforms" within the Chamber of Audit, including the release of retirement-age employees and the introduction of stricter criteria for bonuses.

+In January, 2026, after the resignation of the Zhelyazkov Government, Dimitar Glavchev indicated that he would be willing to once again be appointed as carateker prime minister if selected by the acting president Iliana Yotova.